kivy/pythonar/README.md

 PythonAR
 ========

-This project intend to provide a very simple way to restart python applications when you change source code or resources, thus providing a better workflow.
+This project intend to provide a very simple way to restart applications when you change source code or resources, thus providing a better workflow.

 usage: reloader.py [-h] [-p PATH] [-a ACTION] ...